wpkelso/notes/Data Dependence.md

-#computer_architecture
+---
+tags:[computer_architecture]
+---
+# Types of Dependencies
-## Flow (True) Dependency
+## True Dependency
-*Ex.* An instruction that writes to a register, then an instruction that reads from that register
+ISNT2 reads a [[Variable|variable]]/location written earlier by INST1.

 ## Anti-Dependency
-*Ex.* An instruction that reads from a register, then an instruction that writes to that register
+INST2 writes a variable/location read previously by INST1

 ## Output Dependency
-*Ex.* Two instructions that write to the same register
+INST1 and INST2 write to the same variable/location

+## Input Dependency
+INST1 and INST2 read from the same variable/location

+>[!important]
-*Anti & Output registers are also called **Name dependencies***
+>Anti & Output dependencies are also called **Name dependencies**